jschee/nba_scoreboard/README.md

 # nba_scoreboard.rb

-If you ever wanted to pass in an argument from the terminal line you can do so with `ARGV`.
+If you ever wanted to pass an argument from the terminal line you can do so with `ARGV`.

 `ruby nba_scoreboard.rb today` will get your today's nba scores